hith3sh/PianoTilesAutomated/README.md

 2. Open https://www.agame.com/game/magic-piano-tiles using a browser.

-3. Keep the browser on and visible and run the IDLE file (you may need to save the file first)
+3. Keep the browser on and visible and run the IDLE file (you may need to save the file first) Bot will automatically detect the START button and will click that.
+USE "ESC" TO ESCAPE FROM THE LOOP

 4. Have fun :)
 ```